Avoiding Common 401(k) Mistakes

 1. LEAVING FREE MONEY ON THE TABLE

-Most employers help employees save for retirement by matching a portion of the money workers contribute from their paychecks.
+Most employers help employees save for retirement through employer-sponsored plans by matching a portion of the money workers contribute from their paychecks.
 Are you taking full advantage of this benefit?
 If not, you’re missing out on free retirement funds!
 Fortunately, this mistake is an easy one to fix—simply bump your contribution percentage up to at least the maximum contribution match your employer offers.
 For example, if your company will match up to 50 percent of the first 6 percent you defer out of your paycheck (a common retirement plan match formula), you should set your minimum contribution rate at 6 percent.
 If you defer less, you could be making one of the 5 expensive 401(k) mistakes.
 Matching formulas and eligibility requirements vary by company, so contact your Human Resources department to find out what your employer offers.

 2. KEEPING SAVINGS RATES STATIC

-Choosing to contribute to a 401(k) plan is a monumental achievement because it kick-starts your retirement savings journey.
+Choosing to contribute to a 401(k) plan or Roth is a monumental achievement because it kick-starts your retirement savings journey.
 But enrolling in your company’s retirement plan is merely the first in a series of actions you should take to make your financial future more secure.
 Incrementally increasing the percentage of your paycheck that you put away for retirement is an important step toward continuing your savings momentum.
 Let’s look at an example:¹ Julia, age 35, earns $50,000 annually.
 She enrolled in her company’s retirement plan and is deferring 2 percent of her paycheck.
 If Julia continues to defer 2 percent of her salary until she retires at age 67, her savings would be $100,810—not bad, Julia!
 But what if she increased her contribution rate by 1 percent each year until her rate was 15 percent?
 If she did, her account value would be $562,242—an improvement of $461,432!
 But let’s not stop there.
 If Julia took advantage of a company match, as described above, her account value would be $701,886—$601,076 more than if Julia’s saving rate had remained static.²

 So, consider gradually increasing your contribution to your retirement plan.
 Or, even better, see if your retirement plan offers a feature that automatically bumps your contribution rate by 1 percent annually if you provide a one-time authorization.
 As evidenced by Julia’s example, small changes really do make a big difference.